Jerry Pinto

 He was awarded the Sahitya Akademi Award in 2016 for his novel Em and the Big Hoom.

-Background
+Early life

-Jerry Pinto is a Roman Catholic of Goan origin, and grew up in Mahim Mumbai.
-He received a liberal arts degree from Elphinstone College, University of Mumbai, and a law degree from Government Law College, Mumbai.
+Jerry Pinto was born in Goa, India.
+He is a Roman Catholic and of Goan origin.
+He grew up in Mahim, Bombay.
+Pinto received a liberal arts degree from Elphinstone College, University of Mumbai, and a law degree from Government Law College, Mumbai.

 Career

-His 2006 book about actress Helen Jairag Richardson titled The Life and Times of an H-Bomb, went on to win the National Film Award for Best Book on Cinema in 2007.
+Pinto' 2006 book about the Indian actress Helen titled The Life and Times of an H-Bomb, went on to win the National Film Award for Best Book on Cinema in 2007.